whitneyburton/portfolios/students/lev_kravinsky/20150814-lev_kravinsky-m3.md

 I reimplemented Enumerator and Enumerable (and gave a conference talk about it).
 I wrote a bunch of FizzBuzz solutions and benchmarked them to test class vs. instance methods, conditionals vs. cases, etc.
 I made a live chat app using the MEAN stack.
-I wrote two blog posts on lev.io (I'm currently finishing up 3 drafts - Markov chain poetry, Elixir, and a Mock-Lobster retrospective)
+I wrote two blog posts on lev.io this module (I'm currently finishing up 3 drafts - Markov chain poetry, Elixir, and a Mock-Lobster retrospective)
+I just yesterday started to build a twitter bot that will angrily tweet your hound violations at you.